 I’m not shy to admit it, Lisbon’s accommodations can be considered a steal.
 The city generously caters to those on a shoestring budget, especially within its central districts.
-That said, Lisbon’s popularity means the early bird catches the worm.
-To snag a beautiful, budget-friendly lodging in the city centre, you’ll need to book in advance.

 Choose to reside away from the city centre and your wallet will thank you.
 A few extra minutes spent commuting on the metro or other public transport options can translate into significant savings.